PegliOne/Google-Books-API-Search-Engine/README.md

 # Google Books API Search Engine

-A React web app that displays information about books using the Google Books API.

 Hosted Site: https://clever-flan-279eab.netlify.app/

+## Summary

+A search engine for the Google Books API built using SCSS and React.js.
+Features include modals to display additional book details.

 ## How To Use